-The Foundation has defined contribution 401(k) profit-sharing plan covering substantially all employees with at least one-quarter year of service who have attained age 18.
+The Foundation has a defined contribution 401(k) profit-sharing plan covering substantially all employees with at least one-quarter year of service who have attained age 18.
 The plan includes non-elective safe harbor 3% contribution and a 1% of profit sharing for all participants.
 The contribution is made each pay period.
-At December 31, 2020 and 2019, the Foundation's expense for contributions to the plan totaled \$52,101 and \$42,019, respectively.
+At December 31, 2021 and 2020, the Foundation's expense for contributions to the plan totaled \$38,896 and \$52,101, respectively.